mallexxx/magic4pc/README.md

 # ⚠️THIS VERSION HAS SLEEP DISABLED.
 Be careful with OLEDs.⚠️

+See https://github.com/netham45/magic4pc_altclient for a Go client for magic4pc

 # Installing

 This project consists of two applications, one for on your tv and one for on your pc.